mpieva/quicksand/docs/source/pipeline.rst

 based on the number of unique kmers in the lower hierarchies. quicksand implements a naive decision tree, following the path of the highest kmer counts down the taxonomic tree from the family to the species level.

-To bin sequences on the order- instead of the family-level, quicksand can be run with the :code:`--taxlvl o` flag.
+To bin sequences on the genus or order- instead of the family-level, quicksand can be run with the :code:`--taxlvl g` or :code:`--taxlvl o` flag.

 Mapping and Deduplication
 """""""""""""""""""""""""